dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-so so so Lisp is like the first mainstream functional language so in many ways that makes it awesome but the interesting thing is that there
+so Lisp is like the first
+mainstream functional language so in many ways that makes it awesome but the interesting thing is that there